Crozzers/EmailBlocker/README.md

 **Search Term**:
 The search term is what you are searching to filter out.
 This could be anything like an email address, a key word/phrase or a specific block of text.
 This is the string that the program will search for in the various fields you tell it to (specified next).
 If a field contains your search term then that email will be deleted

+**Label**:
+Which label that rule will search from.
+The default is your inbox but you can specify other Gmail labels such as "Starred" or "All Mail".
+Note: Due to the way Gmail groups messages, some messages can be accessed from multiple labels (eg: messages in Starred also appear under Inbox)

 **From**:
 When this box is checked then any emails with a sender that matches your search term will be deleted.